MatchaCrisp/RandoPoll/patchNotes.md

 - patched all locations of possible SQL injection by ways of regex/psycopg2.extensions.quote_ident
 - working DbWorks.insertUserInput()
 - TODO: finally use actual SQL data in app.py

+## December 30 2021: v0.5 MVP
+found a bug in vbar that traced back to me not thinking through how d3.scale() works.
+It defines the max and min of x/y based on the size of the canvas and the given dataset.
+Meaning for a barchart, the returned value does not denote height, it denotes the starting drawing point of the bars.

+- finished DbWorks.getPollResMain() to return a well-formed package of data for flask backend
+- finished DbWorks.getPollSurvMain() to return a well-formed pckage of data for flask backend
+- tweaked DbWorks.insertUserInput()
+- linked flask fully to postgres through psycopg2
+- added frontend styling
+- installed sass